PrincetonUniversity/hpc_beginning_workshop/kokkos/README.md

 # Kokkos

-See the [Introduction to Kokkos](https://github.com/PrincetonUniversity/Introduction-to-Kokkos/tree/main/Example) repo at Princeton.
+See the example in the [Introduction to Kokkos](https://github.com/PrincetonUniversity/Introduction-to-Kokkos) repo.